roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 * **project roadmap**

   Look for unimplemented features in the long-term :doc:`project roadmap </development/roadmap>`.
-If there is no issue for a feature yet, it means that nobody had thought through it yet and strictly speaking it is unknown how much work does it require.
+If there is no issue for a feature yet, it means that nobody had thought through it yet.
+You are suggested to open an issue for discussion in this case.

 * **suggest your own**

-  Of course, you're also welcome to open an issue and suggest a feature that is not in our backlog and roadmap yet.
+  Of course, you're also welcome to open an issue and suggest a feature that is not in our backlog and roadmap.

 Working on a patch
 ==================